 In truth I have always been a panicked mother.
 I worry, I am over-protective.
 But now there is death.
 Death has worked its way into my life and into my head and planted it’s morbid self there.
 Death has changed me.
 Death has turned me into a maniac.

 I have my son checking in when he gets to work, when he gets to any destination really.
 Bless this kid because he understands my obsession and complies with it.
-But at night…oh at night the monsters come out and they are real.
+But at night the monsters come out and they are real.

 I medicate myself if need be.
 Xanax is my drug of choice.
 When I can’t talk myself out of the bizarre thoughts after hours of lying there, I give in and take a pill.
 There is no other way out of my head.
 The catastrophes in my mind are real.
 They are feasible, they are dark and they are disturbing.
 I cannot stop these thoughts from racing through my mind the moment I put my head to pillow.